yig/GMU-CS425/README.md

 * 2023-09-20: Mentioned attaching the per-sprite instance data as slot 1 via `wgpuRenderPassEncoderSetVertexBuffer()`
 * 2023-09-20: Mentioned the danger of image info struct's destructor over-calling `wgpuTextureRelease()`
 * 2023-09-20: Mentioned not calling `wgpuTextureDestroy()` with RAII.
 Renamed LoadImage() suggestion LoadTexture().
+* 2023-09-21: Fixed `wgpuRenderPassEncoderSetBindGroup()` to use the correct group index.